 Cut landfill costs and reduce odor issues with cleaner, drier grit.

-The Hydro GritCleanse™ is a fluidized bed grit washing system that significantly reduces volatile solids (VS) content to produce cleaner, drier grit.
+The Hydro GritCleanse™ is a fluidized bed grit washing and grit dewatering system that significantly reduces volatile solids (VS) content to produce cleaner, drier grit.
 Cutting VS levels in wastewater grit reduces weight, volume, and water content—which significantly reduces odor issues and saves you money on disposal.

 Brought to you by the pioneers in fine grit removal, the Hydro GritCleanse™ retains 95% of all grit 75 micron and larger and outputs washed grit with less than 5% VS and is the only fluidized bed grit washing technology that can be offered with our industry-leading performance guarantee.